Disappearance of Patrick Warren and David Spencer: Investigation

 The police initially treated the boys' disappearance as a normal missing persons inquiry, but despite no confirmed sightings of them after Boxing Day, senior officers told the media that there was no reason to suppose that they had come to any harm.
 Professor David Wilson, a criminologist who studied the police's initial response to the boys' disappearance, concluded that David and Patrick's working-class background affected how their case was handled: "If it had been two boys from [middle class] Solihull that went missing, that case would've been treated initially very differently.
 And it's about that word we're never allowed to use, class—this was about a class judgement that was made which was prepared to see them as runaways, as opposed to vulnerable."

 The boys' disappearance received little media attention beyond the local press, in what has been cited as an example of 'missing white girl syndrome'.
 However, the boys' faces were among the first to appear on milk cartons in a groundbreaking campaign launched by the National Missing Persons Helpline in April 1997.
 Just days after the boys disappeared, 17-year-old Nicola Dixon was found raped and murdered in a graveyard eight miles away in Sutton Coldfield.
 Though her killer was found and convicted, the police say that police resources and media attention between Christmas 1996 and New Years Day 1997 was dominated by the Dixon case.

 On the tenth anniversary of their disappearance, the boys were the subject of a BBC Crimewatch special appeal for information, which drew no fresh leads.
 In 2003, West Midlands Police publicly announced that they had arrested a 37-year-old man in connection with the disappearances; he was later released on bail and has never been charged.
 Following a second Crimewatch appeal, fresh new leads were announced by the police.

 In 2006, the police announced they were "closer than ever" to solving the mystery of what happened to the boys but despite renewed hope from the families, no one has ever been charged with their abduction.

 In 2016, a fresh appeal for information was launched.
-DCI Caroline Marsh of West Midlands Police stated her belief that both boys were deceased, and said that the force would never close the case until it learnt what had happened to them.
+DCI Caroline Marsh of West Midlands Police stated her belief that both boys were deceased, and said that the force would never close the case until it learned what had happened to them.

 In 2023, West Midlands Police released a statement that “This very sad case has been reviewed several times and a current review is still in progress.
 We continue to ask anyone with information regarding the boys’ disappearance and who has not yet contacted us, to please do so.
 We will always act upon new information."